 About Daiwa Reels

-Founded in 1958, Daiwa wasted no time making a name for themselves in the fishing world.
-They started off as a somewhat small company, but soon grew into a name that was known not just in Japan, but globally as well.
+Founded in 1958, Daiwa wasted no time making a name for itself in the fishing world.
+It started off as a somewhat small company but soon grew into a name that was known not just in Japan but globally as well.

-Over time, Daiwa changed their goals and public image.
-Today, they continue to focus on making baitcasters and spinning reels that are not only reliable out on the water, but also affordable and perfect for beginners and professionals alike.
+Over time, Daiwa changed its goals and public image.
+Today, they continue to focus on making baitcasters and spinning reels that are not only reliable out on the water but also affordable and perfect for beginners and professionals alike.

 About Shimano Reels

 Starting out as a bicycle parts manufacturer in 1921, Shimano Iron Works didn’t start making fishing gear until the 1970s.
 At this time, their first fishing industry creation was a spinning reel of such high quality and affordability that it became known the world over.

 Over time, Shimano has grown to become the largest and most successful manufacturer of great reels in the world.
 Their main focus is on both spinning reels and baitcasters, but they also make rods as well.

 Each year, Shimano continues to release new and better versions of their casting reels and rods while still keeping a focus on the high-quality angler search for in their gear.
 For beginners, Shimano gear is an excellent choice when you want smooth casts and reliable functions, but they can really shine in the hands of a professional.

 Shimano vs Daiwa Reels: Which Brand Is Better?